 One half of the measure analysis work is focused on the maintenance of existing measures.
 The pace of existing measure review and update is driven by the sunset dates of measures.
 The RTF assigns sunset dates that range from one to five years based on the specific circumstances of a measure.
 For example, the RTF typically applies shorter sunset dates for measures in markets that are changing rapidly to keep pace with that change, whereas it applies longer sunset dates to more stable markets and measures.
-Other factors that will impact sunset dates are anticipated updates to Federal or state codes and standards, updates to ENERGY STAR specifications, or anticipation of new data.
+Other factors that will impact sunset dates are anticipated updates to Federal or state codes and standards, updates to ENERGY STAR® specifications, or anticipation of new data.
 The number of anticipated measures sunsetting or otherwise requiring review in any given year of the funding cycle ranges between 16 and 26 measures.
 This assumption is in line with the 2015 to 2018 funding cycle, during which time the number of existing measures considered in any year ranged from 15 to 30.

-The 2023 work plan assumes updates to 17 of its existing measures.
-This is driven by the sunset dates of 13 electric measures and 5 dual fuel measures.
+The 2024 work plan assumes updates to 32 of its existing measures.
+This is driven by the sunset dates of 19 electric measures, 11 dual fuel measures, and 2 gas measures.
 The work includes measure review and update by the contract analyst team and quality control/quality assurance review by an outside contractor.
-For 2023, the RTF anticipates potentially relying on RFP contracts for updates to at least one measure.